Trump unveils deal to expand coverage and lower costs on obesity drugs

 Trump, instead, consummated a “belt and suspenders” deal that ensures that Americans aren’t unfairly financing the pharmaceutical industry’s innovation, claimed a senior administration official, who briefed reporters ahead of Thursday’s Oval Office announcement by Trump.

 Another senior administration official said coverage of the drugs will expand to Medicare patients starting next year.
+Medicare will start covering the treatments for people who have severe obesity and others who are overweight or obese and have serious health problems, the official said.
 Those who qualify will pay $50 copays for the medicine.

 Lower prices also will be phased in for people without coverage through the administration’s TrumpRx program, which will allow people to buy drugs directly from manufacturers. starting in January.